Vilijan/ASABidding/README.md

   - Payment from the algoDelegateAddress to the old owner of the ASA which refunds the ALGOs that were paid from the previous bidder
   - Payment from the ASADelegateAddress that transfers the ASA from the old owner to the new one.

+#### Setting up delegates

-3. **Setting up delegates** - In this part of the application we setup the delegate authorities as application variables and also we setup the first owner of the ASA which is the creator of the ASA.
+In this part of the application we setup the delegate authorities as application variables and also we setup the first owner of the ASA which is the creator of the ASA.
 With this we are making sure that the transfer of the assets is always happening through the right authorities.
 The setting up of the delegates can be performed only once.

 ```python
 def setup_asset_delegates_logic():
     asa_delegate_authority = App.globalGetEx(Int(0), Bytes(AppVariables.asaDelegateAddress))